storagebits/board-explorer/README.md

 If you need more infos you can check the corresponding repository here : https://github.com/storagebits/board-explorer-makecode

+## Setting up your USB joystick

+In the best way it should just work plug'n'play ! just plug it before launching board-explorer.

 ## Build board-explorer

 In the bin folder you'll find a binary compiled on a Raspberry Pi with GOARM=5 build option.